bzcheeseman/Py_Cpp/README.md

 This is of course not all-encompassing, and it will require more work to become more complete, but this is helpful for me and I believe will also be helpful for others.

+## Naming Convention
+I try to name the header file by the name of the class it contains.
+As I add more files (if I add more files) their names will follow that convention.
+Everything is in the namespace pycpp, named for the project Py_Cpp (which is itself a play on the Python C API naming convention).
+Otherwise I try to keep a function and class convention that maches the C++ STL to make everything as homogeneous as possible.